-This all comes from team attitude.
+This all comes from your team’s attitude in the workplace.
 Once a bad team attitude becomes embedded, it’s hard to stop.

-An adversarial internal team attitude distances your team from stakeholders
+2. A bad attitude in the workplace distances your team from stakeholders

 When your team attitude is one of blaming external parties, this is going to create a divide which is hard to close.
-Your team attitude starts to become one of us vs them.
+Your team attitude in the workplace starts to become one of us vs them.